Ayumodoki: Diet

-When Parabotia curtus is young they are still in the paddy fields where they hatched, water fleas here are huge food source for both Parabotia curtus and other juvenile fish hatched in these areas.
+When Parabotia curtus is young they are still in the paddy fields where they hatched, water fleas here are huge food source for both not Parabotia curtus and other juvenile fish hatched in these areas.
 Once juvenile loaches make their way to rivers and river channels, their suction mouths are fully developed and they scan the muddy river bottom for detritus, mud worms, and other macrofauna using the barbels that are located on the bottom and around their mouths.

 Conservation status

-Current conservation status on Parabotia curtus is that it is listed on the International Union for the Conservation of Nature (IUSN) Red List as critically endangered.
+Current conservation status on Parabotia curtus is that it is listed on the International Union for the Conservation of Nature (IUCN) Red List as critically endangered.
 Land-use change and urbanization in Japan is expanding rapidly and is beginning to threaten important river ecosystems in Japan.
 Many environmental organizations have begun to work with government officials to try and expand these crucial ecosystems and to prevent urbanization and destruction of the few natural habitats left used for spawning for many species of fish, like the protected kissing loach.

 In 2012 a plan to build a city park with a sports stadium was announced by the Kameoka city government.
 The developers of this city soon realized, after speaking with many environmental and conservational organizations, that the planned location of the stadium would destroy an important spawning ground for juvenile fish and by building the land up flooding in certain areas could occur.
 In 2016, they decided that it was best to move the location to avoid the destruction of the few remaining natural loach habitats left in Japan.